We don’t support this browser anymore.

 There are still a couple of small headwinds to monitor.
 The mortgage market is very competitive, so profitability is facing a squeeze.
 Then, we’re seeing savers shift from non-interest deposit accounts to longer-term interest-bearing accounts as they look to lock in rates.
 That deposit migration has eased, but is still a small margin headwind.

-Very aware of its reliance on traditional financing, Lloyds has invested heavily in its other income plays (credit card fees, insurance, investment management).
+To help diversify, Lloyds has invested heavily in its other income plays (credit card fees, insurance, investment management).
 This should help provide an income tailwind when rates aren’t as supportive, and progress has been good.

 Environmental, social, and governance (ESG) risk